ildearch/ildearch-processor/README.md

   - serial interface (again, based on [this Ben Eater's video](https://www.youtube.com/watch?v=7aXbh9VUB3U))
   - PS/2 interface (guess what, based on [this other Ben Eater's video](https://www.youtube.com/watch?v=l7rce6IQDWs))
   - sound card ([maybe?](https://en.wikipedia.org/wiki/Sound_card), some FPGAs do have audio jacks...)
-- create non FPGA specific macro components (micropocessor, video card, serial interface, ...) that can then be choosen to be added on the top-level entity.
+- create non FPGA specific macro components (microprocessor, video card, serial interface, ...) that can then be choosen to be added on the top-level entity.

 ## Currently Implemented